howdyai/botkit/readme.md

 You can also find help from members of the Botkit team [in our dedicated Cisco Spark room](https://eurl.io/#SyNZuomKx)!

-We also host a [regular meetup and annual conference called TALKABOT.](https://talkabot.ai) Come meet and learn from other bot developers!
+We also host a [regular meetup and an annual conference called TALKABOT.](https://talkabot.ai) Come meet and learn from other bot developers!
 [Full video of our 2016 event is available on Youtube.](https://www.youtube.com/playlist?list=PLD3JNfKLDs7WsEHSal2cfwG0Fex7A6aok)

 ## About Botkit